jesse23/headless/libs/core/docs/notes.md

 ### Hook
 - Hook is callback function that can be used to listen to ViewModel lifecycle.
 - Input in hook is guaranteed to be up to date.
+- Lifecycle hook and init flow should maintain the promise chain if possible
+- Lifecycle Hook for component mount:
+  - onInit to initialize view model, action and other resources
+  - launch onMount hook
+  - subscribe to event callback
+- Lifecycle Hook for component unmount:
+  - unsubscribe to event callback
+  - launch onUnmount hook
+  - destroy other resources

 ## Ctx
 - Ctx is the global state for all the ViewModel.
 Dispatch to Ctx will trigger re-render for root level of the ViewModel.